SametHope/Tagged/README.md

 - I do not recommend doing tag checks on update loops unless you know what you are doing as a tag related operation can scale from a quick hashset comparison to multiple object casts and a TryGetComponent call.
 - This tag system doesn't use GameObjects' singular tag that Unity enforces in any way.
 - Unlike what is shown in examples, all accessible API is documented with xml and is supported with comments when necessary.
-- `Tagged` component exposes voids for Usage with Unity Events for adding and removing tags, just in case.
+- `Tagged` component exposes methods for usage with Unity Events for adding and removing tags, just in case.